Trump visits Kenosha, calls violence ‘domestic terrorism’

 “We don’t need more pain and division from a president set on advancing his campaign at the expense of our city,” Justin Blake, an uncle, said in a statement.
 “We need justice and relief for our vibrant community.”

 The NAACP said Tuesday neither candidate should visit the Wisconsin city as tension simmers.
-Biden’s team has considered a visit to Kenosha and has indicated that a trip to Wisconsin was imminent but has not offered details.
+Biden’s team has considered a visit to Kenosha and had previously indicated that a trip to Wisconsin was imminent but has not offered details.

-Biden, in his most direct attacks yet, accused Trump on Monday of causing the divisions that have ignited the violence.
-He delivered an uncharacteristically blistering speech in Pittsburgh and distanced himself from radical forces involved in altercations.

-Biden said of Trump: “He doesn’t want to shed light, he wants to generate heat, and he’s stoking violence in our cities.
-He can’t stop the violence because for years he’s fomented it.”

 The violence reached its peak the night of Aug.
 25, two days after Blake was shot, when police said the 17-year-old armed with an illegal semi-automatic rifle shot and killed two protesters in the streets.
 Since then marches organized both by backers of police and Blake’s family have all been peaceful with no vandalism or destruction to public property.

-In Pittsburgh on Monday, Biden resoundingly condemned violent protesters and called for their prosecution — addressing a key Trump critique.
-And the former vice president also tried to refocus the race on what has been its defining theme — Trump’s handling of the coronavirus pandemic, which has left more than 180,000 Americans dead — after a multi-day onslaught by the president’s team to make the campaign about the violence rattling American cities.
+Biden, all the while, has tried to refocus the race on what has been its defining theme — Trump’s handling of the coronavirus pandemic, which has left more than 180,000 Americans dead — after a multi-day onslaught by the president’s team to make the campaign about the violence rattling American cities.

 Biden’s wife, Jill, on Tuesday kicked off a multi-week, 10-city tour of schools disrupted by the pandemic in eight battleground states, drawing a direct line from the empty classrooms to the administration’s failures combating COVID-19.